Skip to contents

 plot.clarify_adrf() for plotting the ADRF or AMEF; sim_ame() for computing average marginal effects; sim_apply(), which provides a general interface to computing any quantities for simulation-based inference; summary.clarify_est() for computing p-values and confidence intervals for the estimated quantities.

-marginaleffects::marginaleffects() and marginaleffects::predictions() for delta method-based implementations of computing average marginal effects and average marginal means.
+marginaleffects::avg_slopes() and marginaleffects::avg_predictions() for delta method-based implementations of computing average marginal effects and average marginal means.

 Examples